-\citet{Mueller2015} quantified spatio-temporal spectral transfers due to internal gravity waves in two global ocean models at different resolutions.
-They found that the internal gravity wave frequency spectrum in the higher resolution simulation agreed better with spectra calculated from observations. \citet{Pan2020} and \citet{skitka23} used spatio-temporal spectral transfers to study internal gravity wave energy transfers in high-resolution regional ocean models. \citet{Serazin2018} applied spatio-temporal spectral transfers to the long-duration output from a global ocean model, finding that advective transfers move energy from high-frequency frontal Rossby waves towards lower-frequency westward-propagating mesoscale eddies. \citet{morten2017} used spatio-temporal spectral transfers to study kinetic energy dynamics in a simulation of single-layer, shallow-water beta-plane quasi-geostrophic turbulence.
-More recently, spatio-temporal and temporal transfers have been used to study interactions between the ocean and the atmosphere. \citet{ORourke2018} compared spatio-temporal transfers due to advection with transfers due to wind stress in the oceanic component of a coupled ocean-atmosphere model. \citet{Martin2020} employed temporal transfers of kinetic energy in the atmosphere and the ocean to understand the sources of variability at different timescales of each fluid in a quasi-geostrophic, fully coupled ocean-atmosphere simulation. \citet{Martin2021} extended this framework by computing a temperature variance budget to diagnose the sources of variability in an idealized ocean-atmosphere system as a function of frequency.
+\citet{Mueller2015} quantified spatiotemporal spectral transfers due to internal gravity waves in two global ocean models at different resolutions.
+They found that the internal gravity wave frequency spectrum in the higher resolution simulation agreed better with spectra calculated from observations. \citet{Pan2020} and \citet{skitka23} used spatiotemporal spectral transfers to study internal gravity wave energy transfers in high-resolution regional ocean models. \citet{Serazin2018} applied spatiotemporal spectral transfers to the long-duration output from a global ocean model, finding that advective transfers move energy from high-frequency frontal Rossby waves towards lower-frequency westward-propagating mesoscale eddies. \citet{morten2017} used spatiotemporal spectral transfers to study kinetic energy dynamics in a simulation of single-layer, shallow-water beta-plane quasi-geostrophic turbulence.
+More recently, spatiotemporal and temporal transfers have been used to study interactions between the ocean and the atmosphere. \citet{ORourke2018} compared spatiotemporal transfers due to advection with transfers due to wind stress in the oceanic component of a coupled ocean-atmosphere model. \citet{Martin2020} employed temporal transfers of kinetic energy in the atmosphere and the ocean to understand the sources of variability at different timescales of each fluid in a quasi-geostrophic, fully coupled ocean-atmosphere simulation. \citet{Martin2021} extended this framework by computing a temperature variance budget to diagnose the sources of variability in an idealized ocean-atmosphere system as a function of frequency.
 Keating and Diamond use spectral transfers to study the effects of nonlinear wave-wave interactions on diffusivity \cite{Keating2007} and resistivity \cite{Keating2008} in turbulent plasma flows.